Welcome to the hotels of the Disneyland Resort! Let’s eat some vegan food!

 Just like with any table service restaurant at Disneyland/DCA/the hotels, and especially with a buffet or family style dining, the first step when you sit down is to tell your server that you need to know about the vegan options, and especially at the buffet, a chef should come out to tell you about them.

 Please note that these things will change based on the day, the chef, and current availability.
-Please don’t come for me if you are not offered these exact same things.
+You may not be offered these exact same things.
 It is only an example of the types of food that they sometimes serve here.

-@ben.imagine was able to get Just Egg at Goofy’s Kitchen recently!
-Very exciting to see Just Egg being used in more locations throughout the parks!
-Ask your chef if they can make some for you.
-Below is a photo from Ben of the vegan Mickey waffles and Just Egg, which the chef offered to make when Ben asked for the vegan options apart from the buffet.
+Below is a photo from @ben.imagine of the vegan Mickey waffles and Just Egg, which the chef offered to make when Ben asked for the vegan options apart from the buffet.

 The chef also told Ben that the mixed veggies and scalloped potatoes from the buffet were vegan.
 Make sure to always double check with your chef, since these things can change from day to day.